 The CK team gets many calls about crowdfunding and the taxability around the money raised.
-We recently shared a blog about the basics of crowdfunding, specifically for nonprofits, but wanted to elaborate a little more about the tax implications of crowdfunding.
+We recently shared a blog about the basics of crowdfunding, specifically for nonprofits, but wanted to elaborate a little more about the tax implications and tax consequences of crowdfunding.

 Many crowdfunding platforms such as GoFundMe, Kickstarter and Indiegogo have fees ranging from 5% to 9%.
 Each platform specifies its own charges, limitations, and withdrawal processes.
 And in addition to those fees, funds raised may be taxable, depending on the purpose of the campaign.
 Here’s how each type of crowdfunding goal is taxed:

 When an entity raises funds for its own benefit and the contributions are made out of detached generosity (and not because of any moral or legal duty or the incentive of anticipated economic benefit), the contributions are considered tax-free gifts to the recipient.

 On the other hand, the contributor is subject to the gift tax rules if he or she contributes more than $15,000 to a particular fundraising effort that benefits one individual.
 In that case, the contributor is required to file a gift tax return.
 Unfortunately, regardless of the need, gifts to individuals are never tax deductible.